5and5/BO2-Remix/README.md

 ### Perks
 * Players can sprint while drinking perks

-### Weapons
+### Mystery Box
+* Weapons can be shared by knifing the box
-* Sharing weapons from the box
+* Mark 2 is guaranteed to be in the first box
-* Mark 2 are probability increased from 33% to 50%
+* Mark 2 probability increased from 33% to 50%

 ### Tranzit
 * Jetgun buffed